Coronavirus suddenly upends campaign themes for both parties

 "In times like this, we must work together," Collins, who faces a competitive November reelection in a state that prizes independence, tells the camera.

 Priorities USA, the largest outside Democratic political organization, planned to start ads Tuesday in election battlegrounds Florida, Michigan, Pennsylvania and Wisconsin.
-The spot plays Trump's own words, including, "We have it totally under control," as a bar graph displays the skyrocketing number of coronavirus cases.

-The spot ends as "AMERICA NEEDS A LEADER WE CAN TRUST" is displayed against a black background.
+The spot contrasts the skyrocketing number of coronavirus cases with Trump's own words, including, "We have it totally under control," and ends with the words, "AMERICA NEEDS A LEADER WE CAN TRUST" displayed against a black background.

 GOP operatives say Republican candidates must emphasize rallying behind the effort to battle the twin crises.

-"The message is, 'We all need to come together, support the president and vice president and do all we can to fight the virus,'" said Republican strategist John Feehery.
+"The message is, 'We all need to come together, support the president and vice president and do all we can to fight the virus,'" Republican strategist John Feehery said.
 "Throw everything else out the window."

 The Democratic Congressional Campaign Committee provided a memo last week offering guidance to its candidates.